Duy-Nguyen-uni-ffm/find_select_and_cluster_BGCs/info/README.txt

 SETUP (IMPORTANT)

->>> Command for installing two utility tools (curl and docker, if not available on system), and the two required third-party programs, i.e. antiSMASH and BiG-SCAPE CORASON, to the designated directory "thirdparty_programs" (if the two programs not preinstalled on local computer or installed in different locations):
+>>> Command for installing two utility tools (curl and docker, if not available on system), and the two required third-party programs (latest versions of both), which are antiSMASH and BiG-SCAPE CORASON, to the designated directory "thirdparty_programs" (if the two programs not preinstalled on local computer or installed in different locations):

 > Run all-in-one setup file "setup.py" by typing in Terminal (opened in common directory, that is, directory that contains all files of pipeline): python setup.py